 What type of valve is in Cobett waterers?

 Cobett waterers are available with various valve options to meet the customer’s needs.
 Cobett is not a constant flow system.
-Model LB (large) has three valve options and Model SB (small) has two valve options.
+Model LB (large) has four valve options and Model SB (small) has three valve options.
 See the specifics on the Products page.